 Family involvement during treatment is essential to successful recovery.
 Family members are invited to participate in the recovery process so loved ones can share and address issues and feelings in a safe environment guided by caring professionals.

 We provide the forum for clients and their loved ones to heal together.
 Our therapists work with each client’s family throughout the treatment process to provide updates on progress and changes in their treatment plan (as clinically appropriate).
 Call 888-879-1289 to learn more.

-Clarity Way drug and alcohol rehab hosts a family day on the third Saturday of every month to help family members learn more about the recovery process.
+Clarity Way’s drug and alcohol rehab program hosts a family day every month to help family members learn more about the recovery process.
 Clients and their loved ones come together to learn, heal and grow under the attentive care of our recovery support team.
 Attendees are encouraged to talk openly about positive coping strategies and provide and receive support from each other.